"

 • In your experience, what file types have you used before, and for what purpose(s)?

 • Browser Wars!
 Make a chart comparing the three best Internet Browsers (in your opinion).
 Do your research for this assignment!
-A few things that you can start with include: What are the similarities between browsers?
+A few things you can start with include: What are the similarities between browsers?
 What makes one stand out over the other?
 Which OS is the browser compatible with?
 How fast is the browser?
 Which one would you choose for your students?

 Media Attributions